 My background in sociology and communication has definitely shaped my approach to the media.
 I use photography as my tool to explore human beings and their relationships and I have understood through my experience how photography can cement or create human relationships and special boundaries that go well beyond any physical, mental or sociological limitation.

-In the last few years I have completed different projects in advertising, corporate and artistic imagery and my photos have been also published in many other worldwide magazines and newspapers, including Stern, The Independent magazine, The Sunday Times, the Irish Times magazine, the Financial Times magazine, The Guardian Weekend, The Observer, The New York Times, USA Today, The Washington Post, Le Figaro' BBC, Newsweek and more.
+In the last few years I have completed different projects in advertising, corporate and artistic imagery and my photos have been also published in many other worldwide magazines and newspapers, including National Geographic, The Independent magazine, The Financial Times, The New York Times, the Irish Times magazine, Stern, Corriere della Sera, D di Donna-La Repubblica, Usa Today, L’Internazionale, Rolling Stone Magazine, The Washington Post, Le Figaro' BBC, Newsweek and more..

-Commercial clients including the Lottery Fund, Selfridges, NHS, Cinzano, Southern Railway, Zavvi, Camden Council, Hackney Council, Learning Trust, Manchester Metropolitan University, London City University, University of the Arts, Royal Pharmaceutical Society, the Metropolitan Police and more.
+Commercial clients including the Lottery Fund, Selfridges, NHS, Cinzano, Southern Railway, Camden Council, Hackney Council, Learning Trust, Manchester Brunel University, Goldmsith, London City University, University of the Arts, Royal Pharmaceutical Society, the Metropolitan Police and more.

 Since 2012 I've been on the UN's roster of pre-approved photographers, ready to photograph their peacekeeping missions at a moment's notice.